fangger4396/energon_example/emsd_example.md

 Note that only **flowrate** data were found so far.
 The same process should go for other features.
 ### Using Energon
-You may feel intractable at the first glance.
+If you feel the above method intractable at the first glance.
 Here, we provide a tool [**Energon**][energon] may assist you.
 The following steps can guide you to go through the entire process.

 ### Step 1.
 Install the Energon tool and datasets
 Firstly, click [here][download2] to download the Energon tool from google driver to local.
 Decompress the zip file and you find the dir structure looks like this: